Hrushikraj/Android_patches/README.md

 3. **Cnfix** - Cnfix patch can kill signatures of android applications with pv hook (Same as of Cnfix App)
 4. **GooglePlayServices by Edik1d** - This patch is used to remove googleplay services from the APK.
 5. **Patch_RemoveAds+Offline** - This patches for removing ads from apps created by TheDarkOnion.
-It contains 3 patches to remove ads and 1 patch to disable internet:
+It contains 3 patches to remove ads and I. patch to disable internet:
    * First try RemoveAds-R1
    * If you face any problem of crash or server error with RemoveAds-R1 then try RemoveAds-R2
    * RemoveAds-R3 is enough for disabling ads and safe from errors